Welcome to my website!

 other resources that I have found valuable in all these arenas.

 I am a professional mezzo-soprano,

-and currently a Visiting Assistant Professor of Music at Florida State University in Tallahassee for the 2013-14 academic
+and was a Visiting Professor of Voice at Florida State University in Tallahassee for the 2013-14 academic year.

-year.
-I spent eight years as an Associate Professor (tenured) of Music at Shorter University in Rome, Georgia, where
+I spent eight years as a tenured Associate Professor of Music at Shorter University in Rome, Georgia, where I taught

 dedicated to working with those 50+ who do not have any expertise in following a work-out regime.
 I am qualified to teach

 adults) and have taught the Latin-dance inspired exercise classes for several years at Rome Athletic Club, at Shorter, and

 at the Anchorage Senior Activities Center.
 My latest news is that I am working as a SKI INSTRUCTOR at Breckenridge Ski Resort in Colorado!
 I recently became certified as a Level I Alpine Ski Instructor through the Professional Ski Instructors of America (PSIA), and am an active member of the Rocky Mountain Chapter.

 As an undergraduate English major, and a lover of several

 foreign languages, I became committed to teaching English as a Foreign Language (TEFL) and became certified in a 120-hour